Skip To Main Content

 Winter–Spring 2026: Community Engagement

-Summer 2026: Recommendations Finalized
+Summer 2026: Final Recommendations

-Fall 2026: Next Steps & Potential Bond/MLO
+Fall 2026: Next Steps and Potential Bond/MLO

 Summit School District Facilities Master Plan: Community FAQ